 How Word Choices Affect Our Habits: Get To vs. Have To

 Words are powerful.
 They hold value and strength.
 Words make us move, shift, change our thinking, our logic, our way of life.
-Choosing which words to use is critical.
+Choosing which words to use is critical when it comes to building habits.
 They can carve a road to happiness or a path to discontentment.
-Take for example the words “can’t” and “won’t”.
-A research study was conducted on… Continue reading How Word Choices Affect Our Habits: Get To vs. Have To
+A Study on Word Choice Take for example… Continue reading How Word Choices Affect Our Habits: Get To vs. Have To

 The Success of Failure: Four Ways to Turn a Negative Situation into a Positive Experience